python/mypy/docs/source/more_types.rst

    subtypes, you can use a :ref:`value restriction
    <type-variable-value-restriction>`.

-Sometimes default values of function arguments don't have an effect on its overload.
-In these cases it is best practice to only specify them once in the function signature and use ``...`` ellipsis as a placeholder for the defaults in the overloads:
+The default values of a function's arguments don't affect its signature, only the absence or presence of a default value does.
+So in order to reduce redundancy in definitions it's possible to replace default values in overload definitions with `...` as a placeholder.

 .. code-block:: python